 The sample of the current study will be the focus group which will include a few industrialists and street customers.
 The Snowball sampling method will be used to select samples for the study.

 This section will present the research findings after the analysis of data.
-The data will be analyzed through statistical tools for example SPSS or excel.
-The findings will provide the researcher with the knowledge that how reverse logistics is having an impact on modern industrial trends and how it is being used to attain satisfaction levels in customers.
+The data will be analyzed through statistical tools for example SPSS or Excel.
+The findings will provide the researcher with the knowledge of how reverse logistics is having an impact on modern industrial trends and how it is being used to attain satisfaction levels in customers.

-This chapter will include the conclusion and recommendations in order to answer the research questions in view of the analyzed data.
+This chapter will include the conclusion and recommendations to answer the research questions given the analyzed data.
 Further, this part will also include future implications and limitations of this study.

 - Agrawal, A., 2014.
 Reverse Logistics: Performance Measures and their effect on products.
 International Journal of Core Engineering and Metal, 1(2), p.14.

 - Bernon et al. (2011), Retail reverse logistics: a call and grounding framework for research, International Journal of Physical Distribution and Logistics Management, 41(5), pp 484-510

 - Fleischmann, M., Bloemhof-Ruwaard, J., Dekker, R., van der Lann, E., van Nunen J.A.E.E. and van Wassenhove, L.N.
 (1997), ‘Quantitative models for reverse logistics: a review’, European Journal of Operational Research, 103(1) pp. 1-17.

 - Hoek, V., J, G. & Harrison, 2011.
 'Embedding "insights from industry" in supply chain programmes: The role of guest lectures'.
 Supply Chain Management: An International Journal, 16(2), pp.142-47.